-4. Release the sail panel retainers from the body side channel at the rear corners of the vehicle.
+4. Release the sail panel retainers from the body side 5.
+Fold the sail panels so that they rest on top of the soft channel at the rear corners of the vehicle.

 NOTE: When releasing the sail panel retainers, it is helpful to pull down on the rear roof bow.